Overview

 Walking & Cycling

-Drumkeeran is a gateway to two of Ireland’s celebrated long‑distance walking routes: the Miners Way and the Leitrim Way.
-Both trails thread through the surrounding drumlin landscape, offering panoramic views of Lough Allen, the Iron Mountains and the Arigna range.
-The village is also a convenient starting point for shorter circular walks such as the Corry Mountain Loop (approximately 6 km) and the Lough Allen lakeshore trail, which is popular with cyclists.
+Drumkeeran is a recognised gateway for two of Ireland’s premier long-distance trails: the Miners Way and the Leitrim Way.
+Both routes wind through the drumlin terrain, offering steady climbs and sweeping views over Lough Allen, the Iron Mountains and the Arigna range.
+The village also serves as a practical starting point for shorter circular walks along the lakeshore, which are popular with cyclists and mountain bikers during the warmer months.

 Fishing & Water Sports